fennerm/flashfocus/README.md

 Compatible with all X based window managers (i3, bspwm, awesome-wm, xmonad...).

+Flashfocus is currently pretty stable and I don't have any major features in the works, however the project is still actively maintained and feature requests are always welcome :)

 ## Installation

 An active window compositor is required for the effects of flashfocus to be